-The C New Critics Award, now in its 10th year, is designed to help develop and promote the work of emerging art critics.
-Writers are invited to submit an 800-1,000 word review of an exhibition, performance, moving image work, or site-specific intervention by Sunday, April 21, 2019.
+The C New Critics Award, now in its 11th year, is designed to help develop and promote the work of emerging art critics.
+Writers are invited to submit an 800-1,000 word review of an exhibition, performance, moving image work, or site-specific intervention by Tuesday April 21, 2020.
 The winner will receive $750, a two-year subscription to C Magazine, and editorial support to publish their submitted review in the Autumn 2019 issue.
-They will also be invited to propose a ~2,000 word themed feature to be published* within one year of receiving the award.
 All participants will receive a one-year subscription.

 For the purposes of the award, an emerging writer is defined as anyone who has not published more than one piece of writing in a recognized print or online publication, excluding student-run journals and magazines.
-The competition is open to anyone residing in Canada, and Canadians living abroad.
-Jurors will include Jaclyn Bruneau, Amy Lam and Denise Ryner.
+The competition is open to anyone, regardless of age, citizenship or nationality.

 One submission per person.
 Send as a .docx file to email@example.com with “NEW CRITICS” in the subject line.
 Mail or fax submissions will not be accepted.